 Does smoking Lavender make you feel high?

 Smoking lavender itself will not give you any type of high.
-It doesn’t have THC, CBD, Nicotine or any active component that would suggest there’s any benefits of lavender for getting high.
+It doesn’t have THC, CBD, Nicotine or any active component that would suggest there’s any benefits of lavender for getting high, at least not any serious laboratory or randomized controlled studies.

 What lavender does possess is terpenes.
 Terpenes are compounds found in many plants that are based on aroma and smell.
 Terpenes play a significant role in cannabis when it comes to its potency, positive as well as side effects.
+For example Terpenes are aromatic compounds found in THCA flowers, which are a part of the cannabis plant.
 Many terpenes found in teas (like chamomile) or fruits have been combined with strains to boost their efficacy.

 However, lavender has terpenes like linalool, caryophyllene, and myrcene as well.
-Linalool in particular is a terpene commonly found in strains of cannabis that’s known for its calming effects and for being helpful among people who have trouble sleeping or have anxiety.
-It may also have anti-inflammatory effects but they’re not entirely established.
+Linalool in particular is a terpene commonly found in strains of cannabis that’s known for its calming effects and for providing a relaxing feeling among people who have trouble sleeping or have anxiety.
+It may also have anti-inflammatory effects but they’re not entirely established by enough research yet.

-It’s important to note that using lavender as a herbal smoking blend doesn’t necessarily mean these benefits will be super effective, except maybe for terpenes as they’re typical among all herbal blends that are smoked.
+It’s important to note that using a small amount of lavender as a herbal smoking blend doesn’t necessarily mean these benefits will be super effective, except maybe for terpenes as they’re typical among all herbal blends that are smoked.

-Every recreational smoker has its own habits and preferences and at Meo Marley’s we highly respect that.
-As such, you should always start your search for the perfect smoking blend by first understanding what you are looking for and what you like about smoking cannabis in the first place.
+As a simple conclusion, we'd like to state that every recreational smoker has its own habits and preferences and at Meo Marley’s we highly respect that.
+As such, you should always start your search for the perfect smoking blend by first understanding what you are looking for in each herb's properties and what you like about smoking in the first place.
+There's no right or wrong combo, go crazy mixing and don't forget to share your awesome herbal smoking blend recipes with us!

 Do you hate the burning sensation in your throat when smoking?
 If that’s the case, try out our Exhale Herbal Rolling Filler, which provides a soothing sensation when inhaling and provides a light and enjoyable peppery aroma to your smoke.